AdaCore/templates-parser/docs/tags.rst

   Add a parameter into an URL.
 This routine adds the '?' and '&' character if needed. *VALUE* can be a tag variable name.

+**ALTERNATE(VALUE)**
+  .. index:: Filter, ALTERNATE

+  Returns VALUE if the current value is not the empty string otherwise the current value is returned (that is, the empty string is returned).

 **BR_2_EOL(EOL)**
   .. index:: Filter, BR_2_EOL